 Some cat treats do occasionally meet nutritional requirements recommended by the Association of American Feed Control Officials (AAFCO) for cat foods, but this is not something that is required of treat manufacturers.

 “It's hard to say what makes cat treats healthy as they are not subject to the same standards as cat food.
-Cat foods are formulated to meet nutritional requirements,” says Dr. Blackburn.
+Cat foods are formulated to meet nutritional requirements,” says Dr. Kerri Blackburn of River’s Edge Animal Hospital.
 This means that most cat treats are not a substitute for a complete and balanced diet but that doesn’t mean there aren’t any healthy treat options.

 Wheat, artificial preservatives and colors, and high calorie counts should be avoided in cat treats.
 Cats are carnivores and do best on a meat-based diet so unless it is a lickable treat that requires more water content, meat should be the first ingredient in the ingredient list.